Punzo/Narrative-Role-Play-Games/README.md

 ## Disclaimer

-The set rules int this repository are heavily inspired by [Elish](https://www.elish.it/it/cose-elish), _Vampire: The Masquerade_, and the works of _H.P.
+The set of rules in this repository are heavily inspired by [Elish](https://www.elish.it/it/cose-elish), _Vampire: The Masquerade_, and the works of _H.P.
 Lovecraft_, among other sources.
 The intent is not to create an entirely new system but to merge various mechanics into a **simple, flexible ruleset where narration is the primary focus**.

 This is not a comprehensive game manual, but rather a pamphlet that provides the foundational rules you can use to create your own campaign.